 Taxation in Germany

-The question of whether your income is subject to taxation in Germany and, if so, how you pay tax depends on the purpose of your stay, i.e. whether you are employed or have been awarded a scholarship:
+Whether your income is subject to taxation in Germany and, if so, how you pay tax depends on the purpose of your stay, i.e. whether you are employed or have been awarded a scholarship.

 If your research visit to Germany is part of a fellowship or scholarship, you may be exempt from paying German income tax.
 You should definitely contact the institution that is providing your fellowship for more information.
 Also check whether the fellowship being awarded to you for work in Germany is taxable in your home country.